scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/getting_started.rst

         else:
             print("No device connected to the server")

-Most operation with the Python :abbr:`SDK (Software Development Kit)` are synchronized, meaning they will block until completion.
+Most operations with the Python :abbr:`SDK (Software Development Kit)` are synchronized, meaning they will block until completion.
 When relevant for performance, some operations will return a reference to a ``future`` object that can be waited for when necessary.

 Operations that fail raise an exception.
-All exceptions defined in the Scrutiny SDK inherit the :class:`sdk.ScrutinySDKException<scrutiny.sdk.ScrutinySDKException>`.
+All exceptions defined in the Scrutiny SDK inherit the :class:`sdk.ScrutinySDKException<scrutiny.sdk.exceptions.ScrutinySDKException>`.

 See the :ref:`Exceptions page<page_exceptions>`